Monofony/Monofony/README.md

 -------

 Monofony was originally created by [Loïc Frémont](https://twitter.com/loic_425).
-See the list of [contributors from our awesome community](https://github.com/Monofony/SymfonyStarter/contributors).
+See the list of [contributors from our community](https://github.com/Monofony/SymfonyStarter/contributors).